Slab of Granite Wins New Hampshire Primary

 “It’s a strange political season,” said Barry Newdimber, a noted political expert at the University of Hokey Pokey.
 “Stranger than bat feces on melba toast and about as tasteful.”

-10 responses to “Slab of Granite Wins New Hampshire Primary”
+10 thoughts on “Slab of Granite Wins New Hampshire Primary”

 With our nation’s unemployment rate, we’ve surely got plenty of people to pick tomatoes and other farm crops in hot fields for minimum wages, so we don’t need illegals.
 And with our bootstrapping ethos, there must be thousands of unemployed American who see golden opportunities in the hospitality industry (as hotel maids and bellmen and as dishwashers in restaurants), not to mention the medical field (as orderlies and kitchen help).